grpc-ecosystem/grpc-httpjson-transcoding/perf_benchmark/README.md

 ### Variable Binding Depth

 We benchmarked the effects of having 0, 1, 8, and 32 nested variable bindings in JSON -> gRPC.
-We used the same `NestedPayload` as in the [number of nested layers variable](#number-of-nested-layers) except that the field value comes from the variable binding instead of the JSON input.
+We used the same `NestedPayload` setup as in the [number of nested layers variable](#number-of-nested-layers) except that the field value comes from the variable binding instead of the JSON input.
 There is no variable binding from gRPC -> JSON.
 Streaming benchmark doesn't apply here